mittulmandhan/java-interview-prep/1 oops/README.md

 An object oriented programming language consists of these 6 features:

-- 1.)Class
+- 1 Class
-- 2.)Object
+- 2 Object
-- 3.)Inheritance
+- 3 Inheritance
-- 4.)Encapsulation
+- 4 Encapsulation
-- 5.)Abstraction
+- 5 Abstraction
-- 6.)Polymorphism
+- 6 Polymorphism

-1.)Class: A class is like a blueprint for an object.
+- 1 Class: A class is like a blueprint for an object.
 A Class is a user-defined data-type which consists of states and behaviors.

-2.)Object: Object represents any real world entity.
+- 2 Object: Object represents any real world entity.

 3.)Inheritance: It is the mechanism in java which enables one class(Child Class) to reuse the features of another class(Parent Class).
 In java, a class inherits the features of another class using 'extends' keyword.